FS-Driverless/Formula-Student-Driverless-Simulator/docs/system-overview.md

 So it acts as a bridge between the two.

 The node that is launched pointing at the AS's ROS master so that it can publish and subscribe to topics within the AS.
-Phisically this node runs on the server where the Unreal world is being simulated.
+Physically this node runs on the server where the Unreal world is being simulated.
-The node is launched by the Operator.
+The node is launched by the operator.

 When the operator launches the ros bridge it passes along some mission variables.
 This includes mission type (trackdrive or autocross) and information about how it can use data collected in previous runs.